Emma-fOT/Emmanuelle_Brossard_P7_06042022/README.md

 In the terminal: `cd back`
 .env.example > .env and update the variables.
+Create a "images" folder.
 Run `nodemon server` to start the server (`http://localhost:3000/`).

 ### FRONTEND

 In the terminal: `cd front`
 Run `npm start` for a dev server.
 Navigate to `http://localhost:3005/`.

+## You can find more informations about the project in the Documentation.pdf file